Travis Blackley: Houston Astros

 On 4 April 2013, the Oakland Athletics traded Blackley to the Houston Astros for outfielder Jake Goebbert.
 He was designated for assignment on 9 August 2013.

 Texas Rangers

 On 14 August 2013, the Houston Astros traded Blackley to the Texas Rangers for a player to be named later.
 Ironically, Blackley's first appearance with the Rangers was against the Astros on 20 August 2013.
 Blackley started and pitched 4 innings, allowing 2 runs, as the Rangers won 4–2.

 Tohoku Rakuten Golden Eagles

 Blackley signed with the Tohoku Rakuten Golden Eagles in December 2013.

 San Francisco Giants (third stint)

 On 12 January 2015, Blackley signed a minor league contract with the San Francisco Giants.
+He was released in early April.

 Miami Marlins

-On 25 April 2015, Blackley announced that he had signed a minor league deal with the Miami Marlins.
+During the 2015 season, Blackley signed a minor league contract with the Miami Marlins.

 Pericos de Puebla

 On 19 April 2016, Blackley signed with the Pericos de Puebla of the Mexican League.
+He had an 8–8 record and 3.92 ERA.